easytarget/MQ-Pro-IO/README.md

 ## This is a guide for enabling bluetooth and using the MangoPi MQ pro's IO capabilities when running Ubuntu 24.04.1

 The `24.04.1` is a LTS+ release from Ubuntu and should provide 5+ years of updates.

 As such it makes a good choice for an unattended headless device.

-Unfortunately there is no [Official Ubuntu image](https://ubuntu.com/download/risc-v) for the MQ Pro, but you can use the image for the Sipeed LicheeRV dock.
+Unfortunately there is no [Official Ubuntu image](https://ubuntu.com/download/risc-v) for the MQ Pro, but you can use the image for the SiPeed LicheeRV.
 This has the same SOC as the MQ-Pro, and boots properly.

 Once the LicheeRV image is booted you can swap the device tree it uses for the MQ-Pro one.
 - Vanilla device trees for all current Risc-v platforms are provided as part of the firmware package for each kernel.